Proof of the Dubrovin conjecture and analysis of the tritronqu\'ee solutions of $P_I$: Introduction and Main result

+On the ray $\arg z= \pi/5$, which corresponds to the positive imaginary $x$ axis, $\| E \|_{\infty}, \| E^\prime \|_\infty \le 6.5 \cdot 10^{-3}$ and the polynomial $P$ mentioned above is obtained by projecting the Taylor series of $y_0$ at $z=1.7 e^{i \pi/5}$ on Chebyshev polynomials (for economy of representation, since Chebyshev polynomials are known as being nearly optimal in terms of precision of representation for a given degree).
+From the polynomial we calculate the values of $y_t(0)$ and $y'_t(0)$ with errors less than $10^{-2}$.
+We then show, by straightforward estimates of Taylor coefficients that any solution with initial conditions in this range has radius of analyticity at least $37/20=1.85$.
+Combining all these results this proves the existence of an analytic solution in $\mathcal{D}_1$ with the same asymptotic behavior as $y_t$.
+The result follows from the known uniqueness of the solution with these properties.

+As noted, the analysis of the integral equation uses standard contractive mapping arguments.
+What makes this approach possible is, among other factors, the high accuracy of the two-scale expansions in \cite{invent} allowing for good control of the solution down to $|z|=r_0$.
+This type of approach should work in a much wider generality, and does not use the Riemann-Hilbert reformulation of $\P1$.
+The only nonelementary part of the approach is in constructing the quasi-solution $y_0$ (of course, from the point of view of the proof, the ansatz $y_0$ could simply be defined without justification).

-(ii) As a byproduct we find within rigorous errors bounds smaller than $1/100$ the values of $y(0)$ and $y'(0)$, which are also needed in applications, and these values are consistent with the numerical calculation by Joshi and Kitaev \cite{Nalini}.
+\begin{Note} \rm{ (i) As a byproduct we find within error bounds smaller than $1/100$ the values of $y(0)$ and $y'(0)$, which are also needed in applications, and these values are consistent with the numerical calculation by Joshi and Kitaev \cite{Nalini}.

 (ii) The lower bound $1.85$ is not optimal, yet not far from the numerically obtained radius of analyticity, $\sim 2.38$ (\cite{Nalini}).
 The methods we use can, in principle, be adapted to rigorously calculate the tritronqu\'ee and the position of its first pole with any prescribed accuracy.} \end{Note}